 A treatment that is injected into the penis is very successful for some men, and can be effective even if the nerves are not intact.
 If this treatment is recommended, you will be taught how to do the injection.
 The medicine makes the blood vessels in the penis swell and allows it to fill with blood and so become erect.

 MUSE stands for medicated urethral system for erections.
 The medicine is given by a small applicator that has a thin tube inside it.
 This tube holds a small pellet of medicine, which is the same as that used in the injection discussed above.

 This is a cream that is applied into the opening and around the tip of the penis.

 If injections or tablets haven’t helped, or if another option is preferred, then a vacuum pump can be tried.
 This works by suction drawing blood into the penis.

-For further information see the booklet about Prostate conditions and erectile dysfunction
+For further information see the booklet Prostate conditions and erectile dysfunction

 Constipation, and your bowels being sluggish, is a temporary but common side-effect after radical prostatectomy and it may take time to get back to what was normal for you.
 That said, some men find constipation troublesome while others do not.
 Being constipated can be painful, make you feel very uncomfortable and may affect your wounds and healing if you strain or push too hard to pass a bowel movement.
 It’s best not to let this go on for too long before asking for advice from your CNS, consultant, GP, pharmacy or NHS 24 as there are medicines that can help make constipation better.
 Before buying any over-the-counter medicines for constipation, check with your CNS, GP, pharmacy or NHS 24 what would be best in this instance.

-You can help by having enough fluid each day by drinking around 2 litres (about 8 glasses of water), including more fibre in your diet by switching to wholemeal bread, bran type cereals and eating at least 5 portions of fruit and vegetables each day.
+You can help by having enough fluid each day by drinking around two litres (about eight glasses of water), including more fibre in your diet by switching to wholemeal bread, bran type cereals and eating at least five portions of fruit and vegetables each day.